 Tenmusu (天むす) are rice balls with shrimp tempura as a filling, wrapped with nori (seaweed).
 It has a distinctive look as it shows the part of shrimp tempura exposed at the top of the rice ball.

 The word “Tenmusu” comes from two words combining – Tempura (天ぷら) and Omusubi (おむすび) – which means rice ball in Japanese.
-Japanese likes to shorten names by picking the first few syllable of the words; hence, we end up with Ten(pura) + (o)musu(bi).
+Japanese likes to shorten names by picking the first few syllables of the words; hence, we end up with Ten(pura) + (o)musu(bi).

 I assume many of you are already familiar with Onigiri (recipe here) filled with pickled plum (Umeboshi), bonito flakes with soy sauce (Okaka), salted salmon (Sha-ke), and seasoned seaweed (Kombu) such as the ones in the image below.

 But you’ve probably haven’t had a chance to try a rice ball with shrimp tempura.
-As I love crispy texture of tempura (or any crispy foods for that matter), I was very skeptical about crispy and oily foods being inside onigiri.
-I’ve never made it at home, or purchased it from a store until I went to Nagoya this time.
+As I love the crispy texture of tempura (or any crispy foods for that matter), I was very skeptical about crispy and oily foods being inside onigiri.
+I’ve never made it at home or purchased it from a store until I went to Nagoya this time.
 I admit, it completely blew my mind!
 As the saying goes, always taste something first before making up your mind.
 You never know, you might love it.

 If you love the history of food, this one is quite interesting.
-Although Tenmusu is known as one of popular “Nagoya Foods” or Nagoya-meshi, we need to give the proper credit to a tempura restaurant called “Senju” (千寿) in Tsu city (located in Mie Prefecture in central Japan) for Tenmusu’s origin.
+Although Tenmusu is known as one of the popular “Nagoya Foods” or Nagoya-meshi, we need to give the proper credit to a tempura restaurant called “Senju” (千寿) in Tsu city (located in Mie Prefecture in central Japan) for Tenmusu’s origin.

-Back in 1930s, Mrs. Mizutani, the owner of the tempura set-meal restaurant (天ぷら定食店) was too busy to make lunch for her husband so she quickly made him rice balls with shrimp tempura.
+Back in the 1930s, Mrs. Mizutani, the owner of the tempura set-meal restaurant (天ぷら定食店) was too busy to make lunch for her husband so she quickly made him rice balls with shrimp tempura.
 At that time she cut the shrimp tempura in half and stuffed the tempura inside so the rice balls didn’t show any part of tempura.

-By 1950s, this dish was being served as an employee meal at the restaurant.
+By the 1950s, this dish was being served as an employee meal at the restaurant.
 As Mrs. Mizutani continued to improve her recipe, Tenmusu became a secret menu for patrons, then later became a formal menu item at Senju.

-In 1980, a man called Mr. Fujimori closed his watch shop in Nagoya due to the economy recession.
+In 1980, a man called Mr. Fujimori closed his watch shop in Nagoya due to the economic recession.
 Mrs. Fujimori was thinking of a way to make money to help support the family and remembered the delicious Tenmusu she had at Senju when they went to the beach nearby.

 Mrs. Fujimori went to the restaurant and asked Mrs. Mizutani to see if they can teach her Tenmusu recipe, but she quickly got rejected.
 She didn’t give up and continued to visit the restaurant frequently and even Mrs. Mizutani’s house for a month.